 - Schedule a Study Abroad Presentation in your Classroom or for Your Office or Club from a Study Abroad Peer Advisor or Staff Member.
 The Study Abroad Office has a very active network of returned study abroad students who have volunteered to be Study Abroad Peer Advisors (SAPA).
 These SAPA students are available to make classroom presentations, man tables at fairs, talk one-on-one with prospective study abroad students and present at clubs and learning communities.
 Study Abroad staff members are also available on request to make presentations to faculty, departments, offices and students.
 Request a presentation or meeting today!

 - Learn About Study Abroad Opportunities for Students in Your Academic or Regional Area of Interest.
-The Global Education Center offers programs for students in over 50 countries around the world, in nearly every academic discipline.
+The Office of International Engagement offers programs for students in over 50 countries around the world, in nearly every academic discipline.
 In addition to Montclair State faculty-led programs, students can participate in semester exchange programs or study abroad provider programs.
 You can search available programs by destination, academic discipline and term by exploring our Programs Page.
 Become familiar with what is available to better advise students and find complements to your program.
 For more information about how study abroad works, please explore our pages or reach our Director for a meeting to answer all of your questions about study abroad.

 - Propose to Lead a Faculty-Led Tour.
 Find out more about how you can design, propose and lead a study abroad program in your area of expertise.